mikowhychuck/transposer/README.md

 # transposer
 Very simple python code, transposing chords by a given number of halftones.
-It may be actually useful for beginner guitarists
+It might actually be useful for beginner guitarists